ryet0ast/laibb/README.md

 # LAIBB: Library genAI Bridge Builder

-This is a simple Streamlit wizard that turns a library's database directory, search syntax rules, research guides, and help resources into one downloadable package containing instructions + knowledge files that can be incorporated to any major generative AI platform with minor per-platform steps.
+This is a simple Streamlit wizard that simplifies creating instructions and knowledge files to align common generative AI tools to academic library resources.
+By uploading a couple easily exported LibGuide files, customizing search syntax rules, and including a link to help resources, this script will generate one downloadable package containing instructions + knowledge files that can be incorporated to any major generative AI platform with minor per-platform steps.
 Early beta version was coded with assistance from Claude (Opus 4.8).

 ---